azimuth-cloud/azimuth-config/docs/capi-mgmt.md

 All sections of the [main documentation](./configuration/14-monitoring.md) are applicable to a standalone CAPI management cluster deployment apart from the 'Accessing web interfaces' section.
-In the CAPI-only case, since their is no ingress controller and no [wildcard dns](#wildcard-dns) entry, the monitoring and alerting services are only accessible from within the management cluster.
+In the CAPI-only case, since their is no ingress controller and no [wildcard DNS](#wildcard-dns) entry, the monitoring and alerting services are only accessible from within the management cluster.
 However, a
 [convenience script](https://github.com/azimuth-cloud/azimuth-config/blob/stable/bin/port-forward)
 is provided to allow access to the services via a combination of kubectl port-forwarding and SSH tunnelling.
-After activating the appropriate config environment, the script can be used from the repo root with
+After activating the appropriate config environment, the script can be used from the repository root with

 ```bash
 ./bin/port-forward <service-name> <local-port>